Flyers fire John Tortorella with 9 games left in Year 3 of tenure

 Even though the organization had been embracing a rebuilding mindset, particularly down the stretch, it was just 28-36-9 in its third season with Tortorella behind the bench.
 The year prior, the Flyers had themselves in a playoff race but collapsed down the stretch.

-The final straw for Tortorella may have come after a 7-2 loss to the Toronto Maple Leafs on Tuesday, after which Torts looked defeated in front of the assembled media.
+The final straw for Tortorella may have come after a 7-2 loss Tuesday night to the Maple Leafs.
+Tortorella had a defeated look in front of the assembled media.

-"There's certainly going to be some frustration," Tortorella said.
+"There's certainly going to be some frustration," the head coach said to reporters.
 "This falls on me.
 I am not really interested in learning how to coach this type of season where we're at right now, but I have to do a better job.
 So this falls on me, getting the team prepared to play the proper way until we get to the end."

 Philadelphia Flyers